ethereum/ethereum-org-website/src/content/developers/tutorials/erc721-vyper-annotated-code/index.md

 In contrast to Python, Vyper is a [static typed language](https://en.wikipedia.org/wiki/Type_system#Static_type_checking).
 You can't declare a variable, or a function parameter, without identifying the [data type](https://vyper.readthedocs.io/en/latest/types.html).
-In this case the input parameter is `bytes32`, a 256 bit value (256 bits is the native word size of the [Ethereum Virtual Machine](/developers/docs/evm/)).
+In this case the input parameter is `bytes32`, a 256-bit value (256 bits is the native word size of the [Ethereum Virtual Machine](/developers/docs/evm/)).
 The output is a boolean value.
 By convention, the names of function parameters start with an underscore (`_`).